RazviOverflow/libTTThwart/README.md

 # ld.so.preload

-This project represents the creation of a Linux library that prevents race condition, specifically TOCTTOU, attacks.
+This project represents the creation of a Linux library that prevents TOCTOU attacks.

 Please read this document in order to execute the Proof Of Concept (POC).